dipe/free-radical-specification/readme.md

 -   <a>Free Radical</a>s account only partially for their productive work times
 -   <a>Free Radical</a>s have the liberties to take calculated risks in their field of work
 -   <a>Free Radical</a>s are directly available for questions and sparring to other employees

-## Mission statement

-Technology is great.
-We firmly believe there is more to building software than to making it work one way or the other.

-There are always elegant patterns to sculpt, bytes to shove off and complexities to simplify.
-We work hard to do exactly that and spread the knowledge about it to everyone.

-Good solutions and new paths do not come without dangers.
-Things will go wrong – we know that and will account for the risks.

-Because exploring the best solution is so much fun, we fight for it.
-Every day, radically and courageously.

 ## Supporting Measures